12 of the best spring walks near you

 Starting out at previous Muddy award winner The Red Lion in Hunningham across a medieval grade II listed bridge to Cunningham along the MIllennium Way through open countryside with a lovely view of St. Michael’s church at Weston under Weatherley, through part of South Cubbington Wood, a beautiful ancient woodland – part destroyed to make way for the HS2 rail line.
 Route here.

 Leamington Spa to Warwick circular.
 Easy, 13.7km

 A heritage circular walk along tree-lined rivers and canals linking Royal Leamington Spa and Warwick – two historic towns with lots of interesting sights including pretty parks and historic buildings.
 It has impressive views towards Warwick Castle, passing the town’s historic St Mary’s Church.
-Start and end: Newbold Comyn Park.
+Start and end at Newbold Comyn Park.
 Route here.

 Napton on the Hill Windmill circular.
 Easy, 8.1 km

 A 5-mile circular walk offering wonderful views of the Warwickshire countryside and along the Oxford Canal.
-The route passes through the peaceful village of Napton on the Hill with its windmill, following the towpath past The Folly pub – currently closed.
+The route passes through the peaceful village of Napton on the Hill with its windmill, following the towpath past The Folly pub.
 It also passes the huge crater where once clay was quarried to make bricks.
 You climb to a height of 500ft provides distant views across the wide vista of seven counties.
 The windmill at the top occupies a scenic position.
 It’s a short distance back down to the village green.
 Route here.